Our Most Frequently Asked Questions (FAQs)

 What does it cost to take Distance Education?

-There are no tuition costs for British Columbia citizens who reside in British Columbia or are temporarily travelling out of the province for up to (2) two years who have not previously graduated.
+There are no tuition costs for British Columbia citizens who reside in British Columbia or are temporarily traveling out of the province for up to (2) two years who have not previously graduated.

 If you are an SD79 graduate, you may qualify to take upgrading courses at The Grove (CVDL) at no cost, please contact the Vice-Principal for more information.